January 6, 2021

-For AI, we are offering AI business services to do automatic processing of documents and Conversational AI for vocal user interactions.
+For AI, we are offering AI business services to do automatic processing of documents.
 Our low-code and multi-experience application development tool set allow our users and customers to build their own application or extend their SAP applications.
 Improving business processes is in SAP’s DNA, and that hasn’t changed within the last 50 years.

 Although Business Process Automation is an emerging topic, automation initiatives are often viewed critically by many employees.
 How can businesses convey the added value and opportunities of automation to their employees?

 I regularly work with customers running shared service centers.
 Here we are talking about people doing administrative work, so very repetitive tasks.
 So, you could think those are the people who are the most afraid that software could substitute their jobs.
 In one project, we let them run mindless processes with RPA solutions.
 One accountant said: “Wow, I like that tool because then I don't have to do that stupid task repeatedly.”
 This is a great starting point to motivate employees.
 Show them how automation can simplify their daily tasks and thereby make their work trouble-free and more efficient.
 By trying the first automation, they also quickly realize the value for other tasks and processes.
 If you enable a positive experience, the willingness to use automation solutions increases.